fastrgv/RufasGate/README.md

 * graphics card with ample memory & updated driver that supports OpenGL version 3.3 or later;
 * Windows, GNU/Linux or OSX;
-* OSX:  must have OpenAL.framework, which comes on v10.4 and newer

 ## Tools required for building:

 * a recent gcc compiler that supports -std=c++11;
-* note that the compiler that comes with AdaCore GNAT-GPL works fine;
 * Xcode g++ compiler, if using OSX;